communications-mining

 Each message in Communications Mining is represented by a single comment object in the API.
 As a result, they can be considered equivalent.
 The developer documentation and API will refer primarily to comments, whilst the user guide and the Communications Mining UI refers primarily to messages.

-When uploading data to Communications Mining or fetching data from Communications Mining it is important to understand how different types of data (such as emails, support tickets, or chats) should be represented as comments.
-This page explains how to model your data as Communications Mining comments to prepare it for uploading it to Communications Mining, and how to understand data fetched from Communications Mining.
+When uploading data to Communications Mining or fetching data from Communications Mining, it is important to understand how different types of data (such as emails or support tickets) should be represented as comments.
+This page explains how to model your data as Communications Mining comments to prepare it for upload, and how to understand data fetched from Communications Mining.

 Example of a comment created from an email